Beautiful Plants For Your Interior

 With these simple steps, you should have no problem adjusting the depth of cut on your circular saw.

-See also Cutting Small Wood Pieces with a Circular Saw: A Guide
+See also Adding a Blade to a Ryobi Circular Saw: Step-by-Step Guide

 What are some tips and techniques for making the best cuts when adjusting the depth of cut on a circular saw?